Mountaineering Ireland: Activities

 In its work, the association concentrates on achieving and maintaining continuous access for everyone to the mountains and cliffs of Ireland and on building and maintaining the appropriate network of paths for this purpose.
 It also promotes and regulates the responsible use of hills and mountains in order to preserve them.

 It works in the fields of mountain hiking, mountaineering, rock climbing, indoor climbing and bouldering.
 The MCI also runs competitions in the areas of indoor climbing and bouldering.

 The association itself runs training courses for mountaineers, climbers and mountain guides and also awards its members grants for external courses.
 The training is carried out by Mountain Training Board Ireland (MTBI), the training committee of Mountaineering Ireland.
-Together with the relevant organisations for the other parts of the Islands of the North Atlantic, MTBI is a full member of Mountain Training UK, a coordination body with the aim of a uniform training standard in the UK and Ireland.
+Together with the relevant organisations for the other parts of the Islands of the North Atlantic, MTBI is a full member of Mountain Training UK and Ireland, a coordination body with the aim of a uniform training standard in the UK and Ireland.

-Mountain Guide training for activities outside the British Isles is only available through Mountain Training UK.
+Mountain Guide training for activities outside the British Isles is only available through Mountain Training UK and Ireland.
 The representation of such mountain guides in relation to the Union of International Mountain Leader Associations is carried out uniformly by the British Association of International Mountain Leaders.

 Mountaineering Ireland provides information and maps of all of Ireland's mountains and hills through the MountainViews.ie website.
 There, members have the opportunity to add their own reports on their expeditions.